rowan/dotfiles/macOS.md

 - Choose "Available offline" for sync storage
 - Setup Selective Sync (optional)

-5. Setup Finder
+6. Setup Finder

 - Finder > Settings
 - General > Set New Finder Window to show home directory
 - Sidebar > Add home directory (can then drag and drop other folders onto the favourites in sidebar e.g. add Dropbox folders)
 - Advances > Select 'Remove items from the Bin after 30 days'

-6. Setup Internet Accounts
+7. Setup Internet Accounts

-- System Preferences > Internet Accounts
+- System Settings > Internet Accounts
 - Should list all accounts linked to iCloud account as inactive
 - For Google accounts, 'Mail' and 'Calendar' should be ticked (need to authenticate when selecting 'Mail')
 - For iCloud accounts all options should be ticked

-7. Setup Mail
+8. Setup Mail

 - Mail > Settings...
 - New Message Sound: None (also untick 'Play sounds for other mail actions')
 - Remove Unedited Downloads: When Mail Quits